Miley Cyrus Asks Fans To Stop Slut-Shaming & Accept Her Dating Life

-Miley Cyrus is very busy these days, whether it’s recording, vacationing, or dating very publicly, and she wants people to know that they shouldn’t judge her for living her life.
+Miley Cyrus is very busy these days, whether it’s recording, holidaying, or dating very publicly, and she wants people to know that they shouldn’t judge her for living her life.

 After several photos of Cyrus enjoying a steamy date with Cody Simpson were revealed, Cyrus responded on Instagram and Twitter to commentary from people about her most recent dating activity.
 Specifically, Cyrus highlighted public entitlement over her life, slut-shaming, and wanting to have a normal dating experience.